Rose Petal Beauty Aids

-- If possible, use the freshest flowers you can by picking them on the day you’ll be making these recipes.
+- If possible, select the freshest flowers by picking them on the day you’ll be making these.

-- You want to be sure to use organic or pesticide free flowers since these will be applied to your skin or consumed (the rose petal vinegar).
+- Use organic or pesticide free blooms since these will be applied to the body or consumed (the vinegar).

 Homemade Bath Oil